 Proactive care to prevent the development of pressure ulcers is both cost- and time-effective compared to reactive care for treating an already developed pressure sore.

-Below, we’ll go over some actions you can take to prevent the progression of pressure ulcers.
+Below, we’ll go over some actions you can take to prevent getting pressure ulcers in the first place, and to stop the progression of an early stage pressure sore if you do get one.

-It’s important to have regular skin inspections at least once a day to spot pressure ulcers early and prevent them from progressing.
+It’s important to have regular skin inspections twice a day to spot pressure ulcers early and prevent them from progressing.

 Keep an eye out for changes in skin color, temperature, texture, and moisture levels as they may indicate irritation beneath the surface.